 Figure 5: Ravelling of small wedges in a closely jointed rock mass.
-Shotcrete can provide effective support in such rock masses.
+Shotcrete can provide effective support in such rock masses

 The ideal application for shotcrete is in closely jointed rock masses such as that illustrated in Figure 5.
 In such cases wedge failure would occur as a progressive process, starting with smaller wedges exposed at the excavation surface and gradually working its way back into the rock mass.
 In these circumstances, shotcrete provides very effective support and deserves to be much more widely used than is currently the case.
-The addition of wire mesh, such as that illustrated in Figure 6, is also effective for supporting blocky rock.